Po-Hsuan-Huang/homework6/README.md

 4. predict output not implemented yet.

     The final result should be exhibited as an image which can be comapred with images in HW6_dataset/gt folder.

+Minor :

+5. Have to implement avg loss collector

+     The loss for evaluation and training are ad hoc.
+Long term average is needed to know if the trend of loss is decreasing.